vessels-js/Orchid/README.md

 java -jar Orchid-v1.0.0.jar
 ```

-To test Orchid, you can tell your web browser to use Orchid as a SOCKS5 proxy (the default listening port is `9150`) - however it is important to note that Orchid + your browser isn't a secure replacement for [the Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.htm), which has many other enhancements beyond Tor.
+To test Orchid, you can tell your web browser to use Orchid as a SOCKS5 proxy (the default listening port is `9150`) - however it is important to note that Orchid + your browser is **NOT** a secure replacement for [the Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.htm), which has many other enhancements beyond Tor.

 For example, with Mozilla Firefox, by default, DNS lookups are not sent over a configured SOCKS5 proxy.
 You can change this potentially de-anonymizing default configuration by going to the URL `about:config` and setting the property `network.proxy.socks_remote_dns` to `true` (this is already done in the Tor Browser).